[4.2] Science of Misalignment

 If a model takes some harmful action, how can we rigorously determine whether it was "scheming", or just "confused" (or something else)?

-If it's scheming then we want to know in order to design mitigations and also make the case for pausing deployment until the problem is fixed.
-If it's actually just confused, it's good to find this out so we don't pull a fire alarm unnecessarily, or spend time working on mitigations that aren't actually necessary.
-(Note that mistakes stemming from model confusion are often still bad and need fixing, but they're not the kind of behaviours that we should be the most worried about.)
+If it's scheming then we want to know, so we can design mitigations and make the case for pausing deployment.
+If it's actually just confused, we don't want to pull the fire alarm unnecessarily or waste time on mitigations that aren't needed.
+(Confused behaviour can still be bad and worth fixing, but it's not the kind of thing we should be most worried about.)

-To try and answer this question, we often set up environments (a combination of system prompt and often tools) for an LLM, and study the actions it takes in this environment.
-We generate sets of hypotheses, and try to test them by ablating certain features of this environment.
-Even more than in other areas of interpretability, skepticism is vitally important - we need to be able to consider any and all reasons why our results might be misleading, and design experiments to find out for sure.
+To try and answer this, we often set up environments (system prompt + tools) for an LLM and study the actions it takes.
+We generate hypotheses and test them by ablating features of the environment.
+Even more than in other areas of interpretability, skepticism is important here: we need to consider all the reasons our results might be misleading, and design experiments to test those reasons.

 In these exercises, we'll look at 2 case studies: work by Palisade & follow-up work by DeepMind on shutdown resistance, and alignment faking (a collaboration between Anthropic and Redwood Research).

 Note on API costs: This notebook makes extensive use of LLM API calls (for generating model responses, autoraters, and judges).
-Running the full notebook once typically costs $5-10 in API fees.
+Running the full solution notebook once costs almost exactly $10 (at current time of writing i.e. with API costs dated 2026-02-24).
 Be mindful of this when experimenting, and consider reducing sample sizes during initial exploration.
 You can reduce the number of samples if you want these experiments to be less costly (especially for things like the repeated LLM judge API calls in the alignment faking material).

-One final comment before getting started - when working on science of misalignment projects, it's important to stay grounded and working on tractable problems rather than trying to answer a much more nebulous hard-to-pin-down question like "can we prove the model is aligned?".
-From Neel Nanda's post:
+One last comment before getting started: when working on science of misalignment, it's important to stay grounded on tractable problems rather than trying to answer nebulous questions like "can we prove the model is aligned?".
+From Neel's post:

 The key shift is the focus on narrow incrimination rather than universal exoneration.
 We are not trying to prove a global negative; we only need to gather sufficient evidence for a specific hypothesis about a single instance.